• Skip to main content

 The plant grows slowly to a height of 4 feet and spreads to about 8 feet over ten years.

-It can eventually reach a height of 6 feet and width 20 feet.
-Excellent for foundation and group plantations, Wardii yew suits hedges and embankments too.
+It can eventually reach a height of 6 feet and a width of 20 feet.
+Excellent for foundation and group plantations, Wardii yew suits hedges and barriers too.
 Female plants have red, attractive, berry-like fruits.

 The low-maintenance shrub thrives in sandier, well-drained soil and tolerates drought and windy conditions.
 It accepts pruning and can be sheared at any time to suit the location.